 SOKO Factory — the commercial arm, partnering with designers and fashion brands across the globe to deliver a more sustainable future.
 Prioritising ethical clothing production practices.
+Check out our services.

 SOKO Community Trust — strives to develop and enhance the social, environmental and economic skills of local communities through a variety of workshops and training.
 The Community Trust also runs the Stitching Academy and our female sexual health programme, the Kujuwa Initiative, working to reduce period poverty in Kenya.

 We work with fashion brands and retailers from around the world, bringing their vision of high-quality beautiful garments to life.
 Some of these clients also support our Community Trust work and some of our Community Trust supporters and funders just appreciate what we do.
 If you are interested in partnering with us, we’d love to speak with you.

 The world is changing for the better and our clothing manufacturing and community work directly supports the aspirations set out in UN’s sustainable development goals around education, empowering women, period poverty alleviation, creating job opportunities and managing waste.